Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Examiner LIN, ALLEN S works in Art Unit 2153 and has examined 222 patent applications in our dataset.
-With an allowance rate of 69.4%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 38 months.
+Examiner LIN, ALLEN S works in Art Unit 2153 and has examined 193 patent applications in our dataset.
+With an allowance rate of 66.8%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 42 months.

-Examiner LIN, ALLEN S's allowance rate of 69.4% places them in the 24% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner LIN, ALLEN S's allowance rate of 66.8% places them in the 28% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: